Nancy Seear, Baroness Seear

 Beatrice Nancy Seear, Baroness Seear PC (7 August 1913 – 23 April 1997) was a British social scientist and politician.
 She was leader of the Liberal Party in the House of Lords from 1984 to 1988, and Deputy Leader of the Liberal Democrats in the House of Lords from 1988 to 1997.
-She was also appointed a Privy Councillor in 1985.
+She was also appointed a Privy Counsellor in 1985.

 Career

-Born in Croydon, Surrey, Seear was educated at Croydon High School, Newnham College, Cambridge, and the London School of Economics.
-She became Personnel Officer at C & J Clark Ltd in 1936, staying until 1946.
+Born in Epsom, Surrey, Seear was educated at Croydon High School, Newnham College, Cambridge, and the London School of Economics.
+She became Personnel Officer at C & J Clark Ltd in 1935, staying until 1946.
 During this period she was seconded as a part-time member of staff at the Production Efficiency Board for the Ministry of Aircraft Production, a post she held from 1943 to 1945.

-In 1946, she became a teacher of, and reader in Personnel Management at the London School of Economics, where she would remain until 1978.
+In 1946, she became a teacher of, and reader in, Personnel Management at the London School of Economics, where she would remain until 1978.

 As a member of the Liberal Party, Seear contested every UK general election from 1950 to 1970, coming third behind the Conservative and Labour candidates on each occasion.
 She initially stood for Hornchurch in 1950 and 1951, before attempting Truro in 1955 and 1959.
 In 1964, she stood for Epping, and tried constituencies in northern England at the following two general elections – Rochdale, in 1966, and Wakefield in 1970.
 The latter would be her last candidature at a general election, although she stood as the Liberal candidate for Wight and Hampshire East in the 1979 European Parliament election, coming second to the Conservative candidate.

 Seear was President of the Liberal Party from 1964 to 1965, and of the Fawcett Society from 1970 to 1985.
 From 1971 to 1984, she sat on the Top Salaries Review Board.
 She was created a Life Peer on 18 May 1971 as Baroness Seear, of Paddington in the City of Westminster.

 Following her elevation to the House of Lords, she was a Member of the Council at the Industrial Society from 1972 to 1984, and President of the British Standards Institution from 1974 to 1977.
 She was also President of the Women's Liberal Federation in 1974.
-From 1975 to 1976, Seear was on the Hansard Social Commission for Electoral Reform, before becoming President at the Institute of Personnel Management, a role she held from 1977 to 1979.
+From 1975 to 1976, Seear was on the Hansard Social Commission for Electoral Reform, before becoming president at the Institute of Personnel Management, a role she held from 1977 to 1979.